There are many groups such as SBM that try to claim the mantle of skepticism, but they are naive, to say the least.

 I bet not one of the SBM writers took a dietary supplement once in their life (perhaps excluding vitamin D).

-I have a ‘skeptic’ roommate who thought all over-the-counter supplements are nonsense, yet he was scared shitless to try them out.
+I had a ‘skeptic’ roommate who thought all over-the-counter supplements are nonsense, yet he was scared shitless to try them out.
 I asked him why he’s so concerned about trying them out once if they don’t work?
 After a year and of half of living with him, he finally tried them out and was surprised at how effective they were.

 Now, here’s where I diverge from most of the alternative health community.
 I don’t believe in taking a supplement or other measure if you don’t experience a noticeable benefit from it.